Killing of Brenda Sue Brown: Criminal records of Parker and Price

+Deathbed confession

-On February 9, 2010, a Cleveland County judge ruled that Earl Mickey Parker's deathbed confession and Lail's testimony would be admitted evidence at trial.
+On February 9, 2010, a Cleveland County judge ruled that Earl Mickey Parker's deathbed confession and Lail's testimony would be admitted as evidence at trial.
 Lori Lail testified at the hearing that in June 2002 her grandfather, Earl Mickey Parker, told her on his deathbed that he and Thurman Price killed Brenda Sue Brown in 1966.
 Thurman Price maintained his innocence until his death on August 4, 2012, while still awaiting trial.

 According to Lail, she was alone with her grandfather in his hospital room at Cleveland Regional Medical Center in Shelby when he told her, "I've done some bad things with my life and before I can move on I need to get them off my chest".
 Lail recalled the story her grandfather told her:

-In media
+In the media

-The Brenda Sue Brown murder mystery has been profiled on several crime shows, including the Oxygen Channel's "Captured" on November 11, 2007.
+The Brenda Sue Brown murder mystery has been profiled on several crime shows, including the Oxygen Channel's Captured on November 11, 2007.